Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 Configures your block's rendering, primarily used to set textures.

+**Note**: Block faces will unconditionally darken if intersecting another block.

 Different parameters for `render_method` in `minecraft:material_instances` will - similar to entity runtime identifiers - affect certain properties of the block:

 -   Inputting `opaque` will allow redstone to pass through, grass to decay, and on it, mobs' spawning.